KARNATISAITHARUN/documentation/using-ocular/common-queries/data-flows.md

 # Uncovering Data Flows

-Using [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, this tutorial shows how to uncover data flows in your application.
+Using [HelloShiftLeft](../../introduction/helloshiftleft.md), this example shows how to uncover data flows in your application.

-Upon identifying interesting methods, such as methods that
+Once you have identified interesting methods, such as methods that
 * take user controlled inputs (eg. HTTP handlers)
 * transform data (serilaize, deserialize)
 * act on the data (loggers, spawn a process, store data in DB etc.)

-it is possible to identify how data flows between methods.
-Assigning some methods as sources, and others as sinks, helpt to find flows between them.
-An illustration of a typical sources and sinks in HelloShiftLeft application is
+it is possible to identify how data flows between these methods.
+Assigning some methods as sources, and others as sinks, helps to find flows between them.
+An illustration of typical sources and sinks in the HelloShiftLeft application is

 ![Data Flow](img/data-flow.jpg)

 ## Finding Flows from Source to Sink

-This query creates a temporary variable (`source`) and assign to it all the parameters of all methods named `getLedger`.
-These parameters all can now act as sources.
+This query creates a temporary variable (`source`) and assigns to it all the parameters of all methods named `getLedger`.
+These parameters can now act as sources.

 ```
 ocular> val source = cpg.method.name("getLedger").parameter